 [There used to be an additional case i.e. where the individual was in receipt of free in-patient treatment for a continuous period of more than 8 weeks].

 Full details of the above conditions were contained in the Ministerial Direction dated 6 July 2000.
-This was subsequently replaced by the Ministerial Direction dated 3 December 2018 (with backdated effective date to 6 April 2016).
+This was subsequently replaced by the Ministerial Direction dated 3 December 2018 (with backdated effective date to 6 April 2016) and again on 31 March 2021 – effective from 6 April 2021.

-The 5 April 2016 Direction (administrators should replace the 5 April 2016 Direction with the Direction dated 3 December 2018) was included as Annex E in the HM Treasury document entitled “A note on the operation of pensions increase legislation for public service pension schemes”, which was republished on 4 December 2018.
+The 5 April 2016 Direction (administrators should replace the 5 April 2016 Direction with the Direction dated 31 March 2021) was included as Annex E in the HM Treasury document entitled “A note on the operation of pensions increase legislation for public service pension schemes”, which was republished on 4 December 2018.